 According to the Monroe County Property Appraiser, the total land area of the proposed zone is 6.635 acres, or 289,029-square-feet.
-The new zone will allow for the future development of mixed income development including affordable workforce housing and the redevelopment of abandoned or underused public parcels.
+The new zone will allow for the future development of deed-restricted affordable & permanent housing and the redevelopment of blighted public parcels.